16 Types of Pothos You Will Love to Grow

 Scientific name: Epipremnum aureum ‘Marble Queen’

-And as a highly variegated plant, it resembles marbling, just like its name; the foliage variegation has characteristic patterns of a colored quilt with bright white spots blended seamlessly into the green.
+Another popular pothos that gained much attention from indoor gardeners.
+As one of the earliest Pothos cultivars, it is easy to find and grow.
+As a highly variegated plant, it resembles marbling, just like its name; the foliage variegation has characteristic patterns of a colored quilt with bright white spots blended seamlessly into the green.

-Marble Queen pothos is usually mistaken for Golden pothos or sometimes with Manjula.
-But the biggest difference is in white streaks, which are smaller and denser than both mentioned cultivars.
-Besides that, it has the same size as Golden.
+Marble Queen Pothos is usually mistaken for Golden Pothos or sometimes for Manjula.
+But the biggest difference is in the white streaks, which are smaller and denser than those of both cultivars mentioned.
+Besides that, it is the same size as Golden.
+The color pattern modifies itself with the lighting conditions, making it an ever-changing plant that dazzles you at some points.
+This cultivar is indeed the “Queen” of the variegated pothos world.

 Neon Pothos